SketchNow/SketchNow.WPF/README.md

 ![Screenshot of you are using a desktop application with SketchNow](screenshot.png)

+### Install

+Go [release](https://github.com/SketchNow/SketchNow.WPF/releases), and choose the version you want.

+If you want have a taste of the latest commited code, you can go [actions](https://github.com/SketchNow/SketchNow.WPF/actions), and download the `app` of all `artifacts`

 ### Contribute
 1. Follow the `.editorconfig`
 2. Use `Xaml Styler` to format xaml (Xaml Styler file at [Settings.XamlStyler](Settings.XamlStyler))